Non Sequitur (Star Trek: Voyager): Plot

 Upon his return to San Francisco, Kim is apprehended by security and taken to Starfleet Headquarters for questioning because of his unauthorized access to restricted files and his recent association with Paris.
 Kim is suspected of being a Maquis spy and is fitted with a security anklet to track his movements.
 He discovers that a shuttlecraft accident caused him to fall into a time-stream and enter a timeline where he was never a part of Voyager's crew.
 A time-stream alien tells Kim that if he recreates the conditions of the accident precisely, he might get back to his own reality, but there is considerable risk.
+The alien wonders whether Harry was meant to be here in this timeline as "fate", but Harry rejects that, noting Daniel and Tom and stating that he is supposed to be on Voyager.

 Harry tries to tamper with his security anklet, but sets off the tampering alarm, which alerts Starfleet.
 Paris comes to Kim's aid and rescues him.
-They steal a runabout and recreate the accident moments before they are destroyed.
-Immediately Kim is returned to his own reality and is happy to find everything is as he remembers it.
+They steal a runabout and try to recreate the accident.
+A starship gets on their tail and fires upon them, but Kim comes up with an idea to slow the ship for a couple of seconds that gives the runabout time.
+Kim remembers that before things went wrong, he was preparing for emergency transport and thus must beam off the shuttlecraft, which he does moments before it is destroyed.
+Immediately, Kim is returned to the moment prior to having to prepare for emergency transport, where the crew narrowly transports Kim back to the ship before the hull is breached.
+A happy Kim expresses gratitude to a bemused Paris.